diegotrrs/strategic-imp-challenge/README.md

 > The following step is only required if you want to test the Mappings Api, it's not required to run the tests.

-Rename the .env.example file to .env and replace its contents with the .env provided via email
+Rename the .env.example file to .env and replace its contents with the values in the link provided separately.

 ## 2.3 IP Address